waqasraz/code-context/README.md

 ### Options

-- `-m, --multi-service`: Treat each immediate subdirectory as a distinct service
 - `-o, --output <FILENAME>`: Specify the output Markdown file name (default: `CODE_CONTEXT_SUMMARY.md`)
-- `--llm-api-key <KEY>`: API key for the LLM service (or use LLM_API_KEY env var)
+- `--llm-api-key <KEY>`: API key for the LLM service (also used for Gemini/OpenAI/Anthropic embedding models).
-- `--llm-endpoint <URL>`: Endpoint for the LLM service (or use LLM_ENDPOINT env var)
+- `--llm-endpoint <URL>`: Endpoint for the LLM service (or use LLM_ENDPOINT env var).
-- `--llm-provider <PROVIDER>`: LLM provider to use: 'openai', 'local', 'unified', or empty for placeholder
+- `--llm-provider <PROVIDER>`: LLM provider to use: 'openai', 'local', 'unified', or empty for placeholder.
-- `--llm-model <MODEL>`: Model name to use with the LLM provider
+- `--llm-model <MODEL>`: Model name to use with the LLM provider.
-- `--llm-header <KEY:VALUE>`: Additional headers for LLM API requests (repeatable, format: 'key:value')
+- `--llm-header <KEY:VALUE>`: Additional headers for LLM API requests (repeatable, format: 'key:value').
-- `--ignore <PATTERN>`: Glob patterns for files/directories to ignore (repeatable)
+- `--ignore <PATTERN>`: Glob patterns for files/directories to ignore (repeatable).
-- `--show-tree`: Include a directory tree structure in the output
+- `--show-tree`: Include a directory tree structure in the output.
-- `--use-embeddings`: Use embedding-based relevance detection for more accurate results
+- `--use-embeddings`: Use embedding-based relevance detection for more accurate results.
-- `--use-hybrid`: Use hybrid approach combining embeddings with keywords and path relevance (default: true)
+- `--use-hybrid`: Use hybrid approach combining embeddings with keywords and path relevance (default: true).
-- `--no-hybrid`: Disable hybrid relevance detection and use pure embeddings or keywords
+- `--no-hybrid`: Disable hybrid relevance detection and use pure embeddings or keywords.
+- `--embedding-provider <PROVIDER>`: Embedding provider: 'ollama', 'gemini', 'openai' (soon), 'anthropic' (soon).
+Default: 'ollama'.
-- `--embedding-model <MODEL>`: Model to use for embeddings (default: "nomic-embed-text")
+- `--embedding-model <MODEL>`: Model to use for embeddings (e.g., "nomic-embed-text", "gemini-embedding-001").
+Default: "nomic-embed-text".
-- `--embedding-url <URL>`: URL for embedding API (default: "http://localhost:11434/api/embeddings")
+- `--embedding-endpoint <URL>`: Endpoint URL for embedding API (used for 'ollama'/'local' provider).
+Default: "http://localhost:11434/api/embeddings".

 ### Environment Variables